mkdoc/mkcli/README.md

 You should indicate mutually exclusive options using a vertical bar between option names.

+When compiling to JSON the synopsis is parsed and any mutually exclusive declarations are added to the output using the target option keys.

+It is a compiler error if the target option is not declared.

 #### Expansion Example

 Given a definition such as: